karpetrosyan/aioreq/README.md

 ### Streams
 ---
-Sometimes we use HTTP protocol to download videos, photos and maybe some files.
-When downloading  very large files, it is necessary to use Stream instead of the default Client.
-A client gives us a response which contains all information including headers, status code, status message and full body, which can be very large when it downloads videos or files.
-So we can't store it in RAM.
-Stream gives just a chunk of the body each time, so we can write it onto the hard drive, then receive another chunk and solve the ram overflow problem.
+We occasionally use the HTTP protocol to download videos, photos, and possibly files.
+When downloading very large files, Stream must be used instead of the default Client.
+When a client downloads videos or files, the server responds with all information including headers, status code, status message, and full body, which can be very large.
+As a result, we cannot store it in RAM.
+Stream only returns a portion of the body per iteration, allowing us to write it to disk, then receive another portion and solve the ram overflow problem.

-There is some basic Stream usage
+There is some fundamental Stream usage.
 ``` python
 >>> import aioreq
 >>> import asyncio